 How to use the campaign materials

 You may not want to post every day of the 16 Days campaign period.
-Some organisations may choose to post on one or more of the four international days of significance during the 16 Days of Activism:
+Some organisations may choose to post on one or more of the four international days of significance during the 16 Days of Activism.

-We encourage you to be creative and to use these materials as fits your 16 Days activities and more broadly wherever you are engaging in activities for the prevention of violence against women throughout the year.
 If you have any questions about how to use the materials provided, please do not hesitate to contact Women’s Health East at email@example.com.

-Download the Toolkit, Social Media tiles and E-signature
+Download the Toolkit and Social Media Content

 Managing resistance and backlash resources